zuo/unittest_expander/docs/reference.rst

    A :class:`paramseq` object is the canonical form of a parameter collection -- whose items are :class:`param` objects.

-   The public interface this class provides includes the following instance methods:
+   The public interface provided by this class includes the following instance methods:

    .. method:: __add__(param_collection)